-Striking district councillors skipped the first in a new series of police-led road safety committee meetings today (27 May), barely 24 hours after one of committee member was released on bail following his arrest and alleged police beating at the weekend.
+Striking district councillors skipped the first in a new series of police-led road safety committee meetings today (27 May).

 The head of Hong Kong Island’s Traffic Branch, Senior Superintendent Michael Yip Siu-ming, said he had hoped to keep “non-political” road safety work of the Traffic Accident Reduction Coordination Committee (TARCC) free of the political woes that have inflamed tensions between district councillors and police since the new councillors took office in January.

-But the Sunday arrest and hospitalisation of committee member Sam Yip Kam-lung, chairman of the Central & Western District Traffic & Transport Committee, has dashed any hopes of détente.
+But the Sunday arrest of committee member Sam Yip Kam-lung on chairman of the Central & Western District Traffic & Transport Committee, has dashed any hopes of détente.

 “I will be glad to show my injuries to those traffic police, to show them that their colleagues harmed me so much, a district councillor responsible to deal with and supervise the police in the execution of their duties,” he says.